vmleon/oci-fe-be-devops/README.md

 > oci session authenticate
 > ```

-Input the region (Frankfurt by default), and an a session name (`DEFAULT` for Cloud Shell).
+Input the region (Frankfurt by default), and the session name (`DEFAULT` for Cloud Shell).

-You will use that in the `terraform.tfvars` in the next step.
+Terraform will read the values from a file `terraform.tfvars` that you are going to create in the next step.

-Copy the template for the terraform variables:
+Use terraform variables template file to create your own `terraform.tfvars`:
 ```
 cp terraform.tfvars.template terraform.tfvars
 ```

-Edit the variables values:
+Edit the variables values with vim or your favorite editor:
 ```
 vim terraform.tfvars
 ```

-Values for `terraform.tfvars`:
+The values goes in this file `terraform.tfvars` and contains: profile, tenancy, compartment and ssh key.

 ### Profile

 `config_file_profile` is `DEFAULT` if you are using OCI Cloud Shell.

-But if you use `oci session authenticate` you might have specify a different value, change it in that case.
+But if you use `oci session authenticate` (not for OCI Cloud Shell) you might have specify a different value, change it in that case.

 ### Tenancy

-`tenancy_ocid` value come from the account tenancy OCID, get the value with the following command:
+The `tenancy_ocid` value comes from the account tenancy OCID, get the value with the following command:

 ```
 echo $OCI_TENANCY